Leass/rpi-reddcoin-interest-tracker/README.md

 amount is found to have changed (aka a wallet stake event has matured) it pulses the GPIO 18 pin (I have a cheap 3.3v piezo speaker attached on this pin) and sends an e-mail to the specified recipient.

+I am using the gmail smtp server to send email from Python, its free and easy to setup (but it does require you to set up the gmail account to allow external application access to the smtp server)

 Script requires the following libraries to run correctly

 Bitcoinrpc